 - Advising and execution of export Letters of credit;

-- Check documents presented by beneficiary under export Letters of credit and dispatching shipping documents to issuing bank;
+- Check documents presented by beneficiary under export Letters of credit and dispatching shipping documents to the issuing bank;

 - Give detailed consultation regarding trade finance operations to customers and authorized bodies.